 We’re big fans of Semantic Web, IPFS, Ethereum, MaidSafe, Eve, Unison, Synereo, XiA, Bitcoin, Urbit, and countless others.
 The trouble is, they’re all pulling in different directions, with different emphases.
-Each are largely their own isolated worlds.
 None offer a complete solution, on their own, to the future of software and the internet.
-Open exploration is awesome, but finding consensus and shared foundations is critical to gradually integrating the best ideas into a unified software ecosystem.
+Open exploration is admirable, but finding consensus and shared foundations is critical to gradually integrating the best ideas into a unified software ecosystem.

-We believe that a minimalist standard persistent data model is the best way to promote beneficial collaboration, competition, and cross-polination among the exploding array of decentralized internet technology projects.
+We believe that a standardized, minimalist, graph-oriented persistent data model is the best way to promote beneficial collaboration, competition, and cross-polination among the exploding array of decentralized internet technology projects.
 InfoCentral’s design proposal provides this, followed by an elegant semantic graph model derived from Semantic Web standards.

 Whether proprietary or open source, whether desktop, mobile or web-based, application-centric design locks functionality and data into silos that make computing less fluid and natural.
 Applications are like machines with a fixed set of functions that must be taken as a whole.
 They cannot be easily combined with other functionality, thus limiting users expression and creativity.
 Those who are not professional programmers have no hope to change and adapt their behavior.
 Even for the best software engineers, applications (and API-oriented development) are highly fragile and have enormous maintenance costs.

 The future is app-free computing – a world of modular and fully composeable software functionality that comes alongside neutral information instead of trying to partition and control it.